o3de/o3de.org/content/docs/user-guide/testing/profiler/annotations.md

 ## Creating Annotations

-To create an annotation, you add one or more lines of C\+\+ logging code to your application.
+To create an annotation, you add one or more lines of C++ logging code to your application.
 The added code instructs O3DE's logging system to include the logging information that you specify as a part of your capture.
 O3DE transforms the logged messages into annotations for you.
 Then, in Profiler, when you click **Configure Annotations**, you actually choose which system's annotations are displayed \(for example, **GridMate** or **MultiplayerProject**\).

-To create an annotation, place a line of C\+\+ code like the following in your application:
+To create an annotation, place a line of C++ code like the following in your application:

 ```
 AZ_TracePrintf("GridMate","Connection %s => %s (%s) (Connections=%d!\n")